-I am an Italian artist, artistic researcher and facilitator of pedagogical and cultural processes working with somatic approaches in dance and performance practices.
-I believe that the eco-embodied arts can work as a catalyst for ecological awareness and community cultural (re)generation first of all by helping people return to perception and recognize the wounds of our destructive cultural heritage to regain the collective ability to grieve for ecological losses.
-My work aims to recognise and destabilise the consequences of colonial / capitalist / extractivist practices of ecosocial destruction and individual alienation by revaluing the interpenetration of urban, archeological and natural environments and by rediscovering the ritualistic dimension of human experience.
-My long term goal is to create networks and platforms for exchange and to disseminate tools, processes and perspectives of eco-somatic embodiment which support the development of translocal communities of practice and collaborative ways of inhabiting the Earth with other forms of life.
-I want to promote the role of dancers, movers and other somatic and eco-embodied artists more in general as grassroots agents of ecological consciousness and cultural change.
+I am an Italian artist, artistic researcher and facilitator of pedagogical and cultural processes working with somatic approaches in dance, choreography and performance practices.
+I believe that the eco-somatic arts can work as a catalyst for ecological awareness and community cultural (re-)generation.
+This involves, first of all, a return to perception and the recognition of the wounds of our destructive cultural heritage.
+This is a necessary step towards (re-)gaining the collective ability to grieve for ecological losses.
+My work aims to recognise and destabilise the consequences of colonial / capitalist / extractivist practices of ecosocial destruction and individual alienation by revaluing the interpenetration of urban, archeological and natural environments and by re-somaticising the ritualistic dimension of human experience.
+My long term goal is to create networks and platforms for exchange and to disseminate tools, processes and perspectives of eco-somatic embodiment which support the development of translocal communities of practice and collaborative ways of inhabiting the Earth with other beings and forms of life and with matter.
+I aim to promote the role of dancers, movers and other somatic and eco-embodied artists more as grassroots agents of ecological consciousness and cultural change.

 About my work